Bundi, Rajasthan, The Painted Stepwell Town

 Rooftop lake dining

-Nawal Sagar–facing rooftop tables framed against the floodlit palace.
+Nawal Sagar to facing rooftop tables framed against the floodlit palace.

 Old-town café walk